cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 Also please describe experience you have with the particular skills listed at the top of this page, and provide some specific evidence (e.g. links to Github repos for recent projects, papers or reports you've written).

 Please contact Dr. Fan during the quarter before the one in which you want to do research — this gives us time to develop a project for you in advance so you can hit the ground running.

+### UCSD Undergraduate Students

+If you are a current UCSD undergraduate student and interested in being considered for potential research opportunities in the lab, your first step should be to complete the [Psychology Undergraduate Research Assistant Common Application (PSYURACA)](https://docs.google.com/forms/d/1xgUys0UF5bbpKTEJ_UjlMBr7-tfFWo6o5HT0bIv5vBM/viewform?edit_requested=true) during the quarter before the one in which you want to start working in the lab.
+In the meantime, a good way for you to figure out whether the lab is a good fit for you is to take PSYC 193: Perception & Computation.
+If you have an especially strong interest in working in the lab, in addition to completing the Common Application, please also feel free to reach out to Dr. Fan via [email](mailto:jefan@ucsd.edu), with some brief responses to the same questions from the section above.

 Special thanks to [Daniel Ritchie](https://dritchie.github.io/) at Brown University and [Fernanda Ferreira](https://ferreiralab.faculty.ucdavis.edu/) at UC Davis for examples of how to organize the information on this page.